TomHarrop/ird-5acc-paper/ms/introduction.md

 The rachis meristem elongates and, starting from its base, it produces an undetermined number of primary branch meristems.
 In turn the primary branches elongate and produce an undetermined number of axillary meristems which grow into secondary branches or differentiate into spikelets.
 The morphology of panicle development is described by Ikeda et al. (2004  https://doi.org/10.1270/jsbbs.54.147)

-The number of grains is one of the important characters specifying rice yield *Sorry for the many critics, but this is pretty obvious, isn't it?*.
+The number of grains is one of the important characters specifying rice yield.
+*Sorry for the many critics, but this is pretty obvious, isn't it?*
+> TH: Worth mentioning explicitly IMO.
 Panicle branching and the number of grains per panicle change among the clades, species and varieties of rice, especially between wild and domesticated varieties.(**Panicule diversity (yamaki et al., 2010 10.1270/jsbbs.60.586 ; Taguch)-Shiobara et al., 2011 10.1270/jsbbs.61.52**)
 Two rice species were domesticated independently from the AA genome wild Oryza rice in Africa and in Asia (REF..).
 Asian and African clades of rice split around two millions years ago and were domesticated independently [@zhu2005phylogenetic].
 The domesticated Asian rice *Oryza sativa* appeared 10,000 years ago and went through a convoluted domestication history that involves a network of subspecies, most importantly *O. sativa* ssp. *indica* and *O. sativa* ssp. *japonica*, and frequent introgressions of its wild relative *Oryza rufipogon*.
 The domesticated African rice *Oryza glaberrima* has a simpler history.
 It was domesticated 3000 years ago, without introgressions from its wild relative, *Oryza barthii*[Reviewed by @vaughan2008evolving].
 In both African and Asian clades, when compared to their wild relatives, domesticated species tend to produce panicles that are more complex and ramified.
-Compared with wild relatives, domesticated rice species share similar traits, such as loss of seed shattering, an erect growth tiller, short awn or awnless seed (…ref) *Again, we never deal with those traits, I agree that it might be interesting to mention them, but it might also complicate things when not necessary.*.
+Compared with wild relatives, domesticated rice species share similar traits, such as loss of seed shattering, an erect growth tiller, short awn or awnless seed (…ref)
+*Again, we never deal with those traits, I agree that it might be interesting to mention them, but it might also complicate things when not necessary.*.
+> TH: if we want to discuss these phenotypes, we could fit it in the domestication section of the discussion.
 Especially, in both African and Asian clades, the panicles of domesticated species tend to produce more branches and eventually more grains.
 (10.1093/aob/mcm128). (**ref to DOI 10.1186/s13227-017-0065-y and another one for asia; refer also to GWAS paper in vietnamese collecte**).
 >HA : Please ref to recent paper : Stein et al., 2018 (10.1038/s41588-018-0040-0) and cubry et al., 2018 : 10.1016/j.cub.2018.05.066 : Convergent selection occured during African and Aqsian rice domestications

 The topology and quantity of panicle branches are controlled by genes that determine the size, rate of maturation and identity of reproductive and axillary meristems